 Toddlers thrive on predictability with some flexibility in their daily routines.
 Be sure to include all of the tasks that your toddler may sometimes resist: toothbrushing, bath time, bedtime, etc.

 Include your toddler in creating the routine.
-Ask them what they do to get ready in the morning and create a chart like this one together.
-Then go through what to do before bed and create another chart.
+Ask them how they get ready in the morning and create a chart like this one together.
+Then, go through what to do before bed and create another chart.

 7:00 am Wake-Up and Morning Routine

 9:00 Outside Time/ Play Time/ Meet-up with Playgroup